nopslip/twitmon/README.md

 **If, we see 25% increase in #satoshi tweets, then btc price will go up**

+As per the Twitter streaming API you can mointor more than one keyword at a time as well.
+Subsuquent processing should be done in twitmon.js.
+For example, there are a lot junk tweets tagged with #bitcoin.
+For this reason we should develop server side filters to sort through the noise.

 ## Installation
-Clone or donwload the repo then run:
+Assuming you have node & NPM installed, clone or donwload the repo then run:
 `npm install`

 ## Usage